 Strict laws surrounding grievances and dismissal, maternity and paternity leave, different tax rules for certain industries, and more all have their part to play, and how they apply to your business will depend on its unique circumstances and how you plan to operate.

-It makes sense to partner up with a global professional employer organisation (PEO) like New Horizons Global Partners.
+It makes sense to partner up with a global professional employer organisation (PEO) like Horizons.
 Our expert consultancy, employer of record, and payroll services can provide your business with everything that it needs to begin trading in the UK and meet the minimum compliance standards.

 With help from our experts, you could be trading in the UK in as little as 48 hours and could stand to save up to 82% in expansion costs.